MarcosCost/SO_Pratico1/TECHNICAL_DOC.md

 1. **Space Handling:** Minor issues with filenames containing spaces
 2. **Concurrency:** No locking mechanism for simultaneous operations
 3. **Date Arithmetic:** Simplified date comparison in auto-cleanup
+4. **Long Output** In some cases (most commonly with detailed lists), columns can appear deformed if the output is too long for the window width.

 ### 10.2 Planned Enhancements
 1. **File Locking:** Implement `flock` for concurrent operation safety